devgabrielnascimento/koru-tutoria/README.md

 ### ▶ How to Run

-All exercise files—from ex_01.js to ex_15.js—reside at the project’s root.
+All exercise files are at the project’s root.
 To run one, type as:

 ```bash
 node ex01-function-sum.js